aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/cvp_configlet.rst

 18. When the tasks are completed, navigate into the task by clicking on the task object.

-19. Select **Show Details** icon on the right side of the screen to review the *Designed Configuration* vs. *Running Configuration*.
+19. Select the **View Diff** link on the right side of the screen to review the *Designed Configuration* vs. *Running Configuration*.
 The Designed Configuration is a combination of all configlets to build a full device configuration.
 The Running Configuration is the running-config prior to executing the task.
 Configuration differences are highlighted to show New Lines, Mismatch Lines, and To Reconcile.

 |
 Rollback